Mollomm1/BitdefenderVPN-To-OVPN/README.md

 ![terry the terible](https://media1.tenor.com/m/MsDhsn6a3EIAAAAd/terry-davis.gif "")

-it also only works on the unlimited plan since bitdefender does not use the same provider for the free and unlimited plan (idk why) and you will need to find your account token by yourself too.
+it also only works on the unlimited plan since bitdefender does not use the same provider for the free and unlimited plan (idk why).